googleapis/gapic-generator-go/README.md

   * `service_yaml`: a label for a service YAML file.
     * _Note: This option will eventually be deprecated._

-  * `samples`: a path to a sample config file.
-There can exist multiples of this.

-  * `gapic_yaml`: path to a gapic configuration file.
-    * _Note: This config is only used to generate samples._

-  * `sample_only`: if present, directs the generator to forgo client generation and generate only samples.

   * `metadata`: if `True`, [GapicMetadata](https://github.com/googleapis/googleapis/blob/master/gapic/metadata/gapic_metadata.proto) will be generated in JSON form.
 The default is `False`.